verse-rb/verse-schema/README.md

 it "demonstrates recursive schema" do
   # Define a schema that can contain itself
   recursive_schema = Verse::Schema.define do
-    field(:name, String).meta(label: "Name", description: "The name of the item").filled
-    field(:children, Array, of: self).default([])
+    field(:name, String).meta(label: "Name", description: "The name of the item") field(:children, Array, of: self).default([])
   end